darinz/DL/01_Math/16_numerical_methods.md

 **Code Annotations:**
 - Compares naive and stable log-sum-exp implementations.
 - Shows how the trick prevents overflow and maintains accuracy.
+- **Try it:** Try larger or smaller numbers to see when the naive version fails!

 ---